Norway - Gender equality

 Not all projects are screened against the gender marker; this funding falls into the ‘not screened’ category.

 Beyond mainstreaming gender issues across its portfolio, the Norwegian budget comprises an ‘Equality’ budget line that funds specific projects for women’s rights and gender equality.
-In 2021, it was set at NOK1.2 billion (US$140 million).
+In 2022, it was set at NOK873 million (US$93 million).

 In addition, gender is a key component of Norway’s humanitarian responses.
 Its 2019 humanitarian strategy states that the gender perspective is to be integrated into all humanitarian efforts, with a special focus on women’s rights (including protection against sexual and gender-based violence) and participation.